puupee/puupee-api-go/docs/AppRunRecordUpdateDto.md

 ### NewAppRunRecordUpdateDto

-`func NewAppRunRecordUpdateDto(status AppRunStatus, workerId string, workerName string, ) *AppRunRecordUpdateDto`
+`func NewAppRunRecordUpdateDto(status string, workerId string, workerName string, ) *AppRunRecordUpdateDto`

 NewAppRunRecordUpdateDto instantiates a new AppRunRecordUpdateDto object This constructor will assign default values to properties that have it defined,